leonlee723/cybertron/README.md

 # Cybertron is a codebase of Transformer.
 You can make your transformer model for your dataset by config file base on it.
+Cybertron can easy to build multi-task and multi-modality architecture.
 Cybertron reference to MMDetection and Huggingface.
 So let me salute them.